 Many companies have quickly jumped on board with digital signage, making it a big part of their company culture.
-We could spend all day discussing the many different applications of digital signage but here, we’d like to cover 10 types of interactive content for employee engagement.
+Consequently, we could spend all day discussing the many different applications of digital signage but here, we’d like to cover 10 types of interactive content for employee engagement.

 1. Analytical Dashboards

 How do companies keep track of performance?
 The answer is performance analytics—the efficiency of each employee, what projects he/she works on, progress on completion towards specific tasks, and more.
-These data points should always be tracked for the sake of efficiency, but with the help of digital signage, companies can use them as content for employee engagement.
+In fact, these data points should always be tracked for the sake of efficiency.
+However, with the help of digital signage, companies can use them as content for employee engagement.

 Look at which metrics are available and see how they could be used to engage employees.
-Companies can display specific metrics related to a project as well as overall performance, which will engage employees and build their confidence.
-Use these tools to track progress and keep employees invested at the same time.
+For instance, companies can display specific metrics related to a project which employees are working on and build their confidence.
+Furthermore, they can display overall performance.
+These are some examples of how these tools to track progress and keep employees invested at the same time.

 2. Meeting Room Signs